Pornographic parody film: Mainstream media

 In 2010, actress Anna Paquin talked about the porn parody of True Blood on the late night talk show Lopez Tonight.
 Paquin said "You know, actually what's interesting is that [fellow cast member] Steve [Moyer] and I were so amused by it that we got it for everyone on our cast and crew as a wrap gift so I think we probably bought every copy in existence."
 Copies of Tru: A XXX Parody were given to the entire cast and crew at the wrap party for the show's third season.

 Fictional pornography

 Fictional pornography is sometimes used for plot or humor in mainstream film and TV.
 In Friends, Phoebe's twin sister starred in Buffay, the Vampire Layer among others.
 Lyndsey in Two and a Half Men was the title role of Cinnamon's Buns, and Wilson in House acted in Feral Pleasures.
-Peter Stormare's character in The Big Lebowski can be seen in Logjammin.
-In an episode of The Simpsons titled "The Bonfire of the Manatees", Homer Simpson gets into gambling debt problems.
-To pay off the loan, Homer is forced by the gangsters who he borrowed the money from to allow the gangsters to film a porno in his house.
-The film is titled Lemony Lick-It's A Series of Horny Events which spoofs the title of the film Lemony Snicket's A Series of Unfortunate Events, though the scenes of A Series of Horny Events shown in the episode bare no resemblance to A Series of Unfortunate Events.
+Peter Stormare's character in The Big Lebowski can be seen in Logjammin'.